 How Much Does Bariatric Surgery Cost?

 Bariatric surgery is an investment in your health, and the total cost of your procedure will greatly vary based on which surgical technique you are undergoing.
 Other factors that can influence the price of your weight loss surgery include the expertise of the surgeon, geographic location of the practice, complexity of the procedure, as well as additional fees.
 Our practice offers financing to assist in the total cost of your procedure.

 Many insurance providers have recognized bariatric surgery as a procedure that can ultimately help people lead healthier lives with fewer medical problems.
 As a result, many companies now cover a variety of weight loss procedures.
-Patients should verify with their insurance to check if they are covered.
+Patients should check with their insurance to verify their coverage.